We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Before renting, be sure to ask your hotel what they can provide.
 You might be surprised by how much baby gear San Diego family hotels have (bathtubs, bottle warmers, high chairs, etc.) that isn’t mentioned on their websites.
 Ask if they have proper beach towels, too.
 Otherwise, you might want to bring or rent some.

-To give you an idea, Toddlers Travels says that many people rent full-sized cribs, if the hotel only offers Pack n’ Plays.
-They also commonly rent playpens, car seats, strollers, high chairs, booster seats, boxes of mixed toys for inside play, beach toys, pool toys, and beach gear.
+To give you an idea, Toddlers Travels says that many people rent full-sized cribs if the hotel only offers Pack n’ Plays.
+They also commonly rent playpens, car seats, strollers, high chairs, booster seats, boxes of mixed toys for indoor play, beach toys, pool toys, and beach gear.

 See also: How to Save Money in San Diego

 Feel free to ask any questions.
-Please also add your what to pack for San Diego suggestions in the comments below.
+Please also add your suggestions on what to pack for San Diego in the comments below.

 Safe travels!